common-gst-return-filing-mistakes

 While filing GST returns, even small mistakes can lead to big issues later.
 Many of these errors are common and can be avoided with a little extra care.
 We’ll look at some common GST filing errors below, along with tips for avoiding them.

-1. Manual entry mistakes
+1.Manual entry mistakes

 While filing GST returns, manual data entry mistakes are very common.
 These can happen easily and may lead to serious issues.
 If any detail is entered incorrectly, it could be seen as a wrong representation of your financials, which can be considered as fraud.
 Always double-check entries to avoid such problems.

-2. Correct tax slab calculation
+2.Correct tax slab calculation

-Make sure you calculate GST as per the correct tax slab for each item.
+Make sure that you calculate GST as per the correct tax slab for each item.
 Refer to the GSTN and HSN codes to get the right tax rate.
 Any mistake here can lead to wrong tax amounts being filed.

-3. Filing NIL returns
+3.Filing NIL returns

 Even if your business had no transactions during a tax period, you still need to file a return.
-This is called filing a NIL return.
+This is called as filing a NIL return.
 Many people assume that no activity means no filing, but that’s not true.
-Filing NIL returns is mandatory.
+Filing NIL returns too is mandatory.

-4. Zero-rated vs Nil-rated supplies
+4.Zero-rated vs Nil-rated supplies

 Businesses often get confused between zero-rated and nil-rated supplies.
 Nil-rated means goods or services that attract 0 % GST.
 Zero-rated applies to exports and supplies to SEZs.
 Keep this difference in mind while filing returns.

-5. Reverse charge mechanism (RCM)
+5.Reverse charge mechanism (RCM)

 Under RCM, the buyer has to pay GST directly to the government instead of the seller.
 Make sure you know which goods or services fall under this rule and file accordingly.
+Also ensure proper tax is calculated and paid.

-6. ITC under RCM and blocked credits
+6.ITC under RCM and blocked credits

 If GST is to be paid under reverse charge, the supplier should not charge GST on the invoice.
 The recipient will pay it directly.
 This avoids double tax payments and unnecessary compliance issues.

-7. Using the correct GST heads
+7.Using the correct GST heads

 While paying GST, using the wrong head is a common mistake.
 Each type of GST (CGST, SGST, IGST) has its own head.
 Make sure you disclose and pay under the correct head to avoid future problems.

-8. Claiming ineligible Input Tax Credit (ITC)
+8.Claiming ineligible Input Tax Credit (ITC)

 ITC should only be claimed if it is eligible.
 Cross-check your GSTR-2A, GSTR-3B, and purchase records to claim the correct amount.
 Claiming ineligible ITC can lead to penalties and notices from the department.